3.1 General Context

 Professional integration, youth employment policies and reports on young people and work are the focus of studies and research by the National Institute of Youth and Non-Formal Education (INJEP).
 The objective of INJEP is to “contribute to improving knowledge of these fields by producing statistics and analyses, observations, trials and evaluations”.

-Several notions, concepts and economic sector enable better understanding of the youth labour market including: labour legislation and, more specifically, the French Labour Code (Code du travail), the notion of support and, to a lesser extent, the vocational sector of the Social and Solidarity Economy.
+Furthermore, several notions, concepts and economic sector enable better understanding of the youth labour market including: labour legislation and, more specifically, the French Labour Code (Code du travail), the notion of support and, to a lesser extent, the vocational sector of the Social and Fair Economy.

 The French labour market stands out for the important role played by the law.
 The provisions and rules governing employment and professional relations are grouped together in the Labour Code.
 Created by the Law of 28 December 1910, it comprises all legislative and regulatory texts applicable to labour law.
 Above all, it organises individual and collective work conditions and relationships, social dialogue, safety in the workplace, employees’ health, and professional training, and, because it does so, is constantly evolving in line with changes in the world of work, incorporating new laws, in particular ones resulting from collective negotiations.